DOSHAS (CONSTITUTIONS)

 Any imbalances of the three Doshas may affect our mental, emotional, physical and spiritual health.
 When Vata is out of balance; digestive disturbances, nervous disorders, anxiety and dryness of the skin, etc may manifest.
 When Pitta is out of balance; heartburn, psoriasis, burning conditions, inflamation, impatience, etc may manifest.
 When Kapha is out of balance; oedema, obesity, lethargy, bronchial infections, etc may manifest.
 In many conditions more than one Dosha is affected.

-Ideally, treatment sessions should begin with an Ayurvedic consultation from an experienced Registered Advanced Ayurvedic Practitioner (beware of imitations).
+Ideally, treatment sessions should begin with an Ayurveda consultation from an experienced Registered Advanced Ayurveda Practitioner (beware of imitations).
 This helps to determine which specific herbs, oils and therapies will be most appropriate for the client, according to which Doshas are predominant for the person at that time.
-However, most Ayurvedic therapies are beneficial regardless of any existing conditions and can be chosen according to an individual’s interest.
+However, most Ayurveda therapies are beneficial regardless of any existing conditions and can be chosen according to an individual’s interest.
 Please inquire for more details.

 SNEHANA (OLEATION THERAPIES)